 Patients should be followed carefully while receiving neoadjuvant systemic therapy to determine treatment response.
 In addition to clinical examination, it may also be helpful to document photographically the response of ulcerated, erythematous, indurated skin lesions.
 Physical examination, mammography, and breast ultrasonography are best for assessing primary tumor response, whereas physical examination and ultrasonography are used to evaluate regional nodal involvement.

-Radiation therapy remains an integral component of the management of patients with locally advanced breast cancer.
-For patients with operable breast cancer undergoing mastectomy, radiation therapy to the chest wall and/or regional lymph nodes (to a total dose of 5,000–6,000 cGy) is usually employed, as discussed in chapter 10.
-Randomized trials suggest that postmastectomy patients with any number of positive nodes derive a disease-free and/or overall survival benefit from postmastectomy irradiation.
+Radiation therapy.
+Radiotherapy remains an integral component of the management of patients with locally advanced breast cancer.
+For patients with operable breast cancer undergoing mastectomy, radiation therapy to the chest wall and/or regional lymph nodes (to a total dose of 50 to 60 Gy) is usually employed, as discussed in the “Stage II Breast Cancer” chapter.
+Randomized trials suggest that postmastectomy patients with any number of positive nodes derive a disease-free survival and/or overall survival benefit from postmastectomy irradiation.

-In a retrospective review of over 500 patients on six prospective trials treated with neoadjuvant chemotherapy, mastectomy, and radiation were compared with 134 patients treated with the same therapy, mastectomy, but without radiation.
-Despite the more unfavorable characteristics, the radiated patients had a lower rate of local-regional relapse than the unirradiated group (11% vs 22%).
-Patients who presented with clinically advanced stage III or IV disease but subsequently achieved a pathological complete response to neoadjuvant chemotherapy still had a high rate of locoregional response, which was significantly reduced with radiation (10-year rates: 33% vs 3%; P = .006).
-Radiation improved cause-specific survival (CSS) in the subsets of patients with stage IIIB disease, clinical T4 tumors, and four or more positive nodes.
-The authors conclude that radiation should be considered for these patients regardless of their response to initial chemotherapy.
+In a retrospective review, more than 500 patients in six prospective trials who were treated with neoadjuvant chemotherapy, mastectomy, and radiation were compared with 134 patients treated with the same chemotherapy and mastectomy, but no radiation.
+Despite the more unfavorable characteristics, the irradiated patients had a lower rate of local-regional relapse than did the unirradiated group (11% vs 22%).
+Patients who presented with clinically advanced stage III or IV disease but subsequently achieved a pCR to neoadjuvant chemotherapy still had a high rate of locoregional response, which was significantly reduced with radiation (10-year rates: 33% vs 3%; P = .006).
+Radiation improved cause-specific survival in the subsets of patients with stage IIIB disease, clinical T4 tumors, and ≥ 4 positive nodes.
+The authors concluded that radiation should be considered for these patients regardless of their response to initial chemotherapy.

 Available data do not suggest a problem in delaying radiation therapy until the completion of systemic chemotherapy.
 Even in patients undergoing high-dose chemotherapy with autologous bone marrow or stem-cell transplantation, irradiation is generally indicated following mastectomy for patients with locally advanced disease (primary tumors ≥ 5 cm and/or ≥ four positive axillary nodes).